julien-maurel/jQuery-Storage-API/README.md

 This method return the storage object, so you can do :

     storage.setExpires(10).set('foo','value') // Set expiry date to today + 10 days and set a new cookie with this expiration

+### `$.namespaceStorages`
+Object that contains all initilialized namespace storages

+### `$.removeAllStorages()`
+Delete all items of all storages.
+As removeAll(), is first argument is given to true, namespaces are reinitialized.
+Else, $.namespaceStorages is set to an empty object and previously namespaces are lost.